NBISweden/workshop-reproducible-research/pages/snakemake/snakemake-10-generalizing-workflows.md

 > each sample to the config dictionary.

 Now let's take a look at the genome reference used in the workflow.
-In the `get_genome_fasta` and `get_genome_gff3` rules we have hardcoded FTP paths to the fasta GFF annotation file for the genome `NCTC8325`.
+In the `get_genome_fasta` and `get_genome_gff3` rules we have hard-coded FTP paths to the FASTA GFF annotation file for the genome `NCTC8325`.
 We can generalize this in a similar fashion to what we did with the
 `get_SRA_by_accession` rule.
-Let's add a nested entry called `genomes` to the config file that will hold the genome id and FTP paths to the fasta and GFF file:
+Let's add a nested entry called `genomes` to the config file that will hold the genome id and FTP paths to the FASTA and GFF file:

 ```yaml